jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/14_true_lies.rst

         return True

   the terminal shows an :ref:`AssertionError` for the first case
-* When I change the return value, the test passes
+* When I will make the return value, the test passes

   .. code-block:: python